What stories do you have to tell? What stories do you want to hear from others? How do we make our stories matter?

 Stories Matter Foundation is pleased to offer full tuition scholarships to students in each session.
 Your donation will help cover the full cost of attendance and bring a young writer to StoryStudio for one of our summer camps, designed to unleash the creativity and potential of young writers.

 Each year, the StoryStudio Writers Festival focuses on exploring and developing the craft of writing along with key information on the publishing world.
-For those ready to take their work to the next level the Festival offers agent and editor meetings tailored to both our advanced and ongoing writers.
 We round it all out with evening activities, roundtable lunch conversations, and gatherings over coffee.

 Our Writers Festival sells out quickly but we save a number of spots for those who need financial assistance.
-Consider donating to help an aspiring writer meet with an agent or editor or attend panels lead by prominent authors.
+Consider donating to help an aspiring writer attend panels lead by prominent authors and build community.

 We are pleased to be a sponsor for the Chicago Asian Writers Workshop.
 Chicago Asian Writers Workshop (CAWW) is a creative writing workshop for Asian diasporic writers and writers of color based in Chicago and the Midwest.
 It was founded in summer 2020 by writer and bookseller Amélie Ng Pavel.